Gabapentinoid

-Gabapentinoids, also known as α_{2}δ ligands, are a class of drugs that are chemically derivatives of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) (i.e., GABA analogues) which bind selectively to the α_{2}δ protein that was first described as an auxiliary subunit of voltage-gated calcium channels (VGCCs).
+Gabapentinoids, also known as α_{2}δ ligands, are a class of drugs that are chemically derivatives of the inhibitory neurotransmitter gamma-Aminobutyric acid (GABA) (i.e., GABA analogues) which bind selectively to the α_{2}δ protein that was first described as an auxiliary subunit of voltage-gated calcium channels (VGCCs).

-Clinically used gabapentinoids include gabapentin, pregabalin, and mirogabalin, as well as a gabapentin prodrug, gabapentin enacarbil.
+Clinically used gabapentinoids include gabapentin, pregabalin, baclofen and mirogabalin, as well as a gabapentin prodrug, gabapentin enacarbil.
 Further analogues like imagabalin and atagabalin have been tested in clinical trials but their development has been halted.
 Other gabapentinoids which are used in scientific research but have not been approved for medical use include 4-methylpregabalin and PD-217,014.

-Additionally, phenibut and baclofen has been found to act as a very low affinity gabapentinoid in addition to its action as a GABA_{B} receptor agonist.
+Additionally, phenibut and baclofen have been found to act as very low affinity gabapentinoid in addition to their action as GABA_{B} receptor agonist.

 Medical uses

 Gabapentinoids are approved for the treatment of epilepsy, postherpetic neuralgia, neuropathic pain associated with diabetic neuropathy, fibromyalgia, generalized anxiety disorder, and restless legs syndrome.
 Some off-label uses of gabapentinoids include the treatment of insomnia, migraine, social phobia, panic disorder, mania, bipolar disorder, and alcohol withdrawal.
 Existing evidence on the use of gabapentinoids in chronic lower back pain is limited, and demonstrates significant risk of adverse effects, without any demonstrated benefit.
 The main side-effects include: a feeling of sleepiness and tiredness, decreased blood pressure, nausea, vomiting and also glaucomatous visual hallucinations.

 In a systematic review analysing data from 5 cohort studies having 10,85,488 patients, use of gabapentinoids (pregabalin and gabapentin) was associated with an increased risks of thrombotic events (deep venous thrombosis and pulmonary thrombo-embolism) as early as three months of use, and with increased risk of cardiovascular events on prolonged use of more than a year duration.
 Heart failure was not increased with the use of gabapentinoids.